-Assume that you use a Microsoft SQL Server 2014 Always On Availability Group (AG).
+Assume that you use a Microsoft SQL Server 2014 or 2016 Always On Availability Group (AG).
 If a write error that resembles the following occurs on a secondary database, the database might become suspended.

 Error: 17053, Severity: 16, State: 1.

 SQLServerLogMgr::LogWriter: Operating system error 6(The handle is invalid.) encountered.

 In this situation, if you resume the data movement, the database isn't resumed, and it remains in the suspended state.

 To work around this issue, you may restart the SQL Server instance, or you may remove the secondary database from the availability group and then add it back.